garagehive/garagehive.github.io/docs/garagehive-user-management.md

 ### Creating a Technician user
 To create a **Technician** user:
-1. Click on **Create** from the actions bar and enter the user details and contact details in the following two pages.
+1. Click on **Create** from the menu bar and enter the user details and contact details in the following two pages.

     ![](media/garagehive-user-management7.gif)